LeShun Daniels Jr.

-LeShun Daniels Jr. (born June 4, 1995) is an American former professional football player who was a running back in the National Football League (NFL).
+LeShun Darnell Daniels Jr. (born June 4, 1995) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Iowa Hawkeyes.
-He signed with the New England Patriots as an undrafted free agent in 2017, and was also a member of the Los Angeles Chargers, Washington Redskins, and Green Bay Packers.
+He signed with the New England Patriots as an undrafted free agent in 2017 and was also a member of the Los Angeles Chargers, Washington Redskins, and Green Bay Packers.